Brady throws for 5 TDs, Bucs rally to beat Chargers 38-31 - WHIZ News

 Michael Davis intercepted Brady’s sideline throw intended for Justin Watson and returned the ball 73 yards for a first-quarter score and a 14-7 lead.
 LA extended the advantage to 17 with a 19-yard TD pass to Donald Parham Jr. and Michael Badgley’s 53-yard field goal.

+“I was a bit surprised they didn’t just take a knee,” Evans said.
+“It was 24-7.
+They’d had a great first half.
+They made a mistake.
+We capitalized on it, got a touchdown and had momentum going into the second half and ran with it.”

 The Bucs drew closer on Brady’s 28-yard scoring throw to O.J.
-Howard, and Tampa Bay took a short-lived 28-24 lead when the three-time league MVP hit Miller on consecutive plays for 44 yards and 19 yards to get the ball into the end zone again.
+Howard, then took took a short-lived 28-24 lead when the three-time league MVP hit Miller on consecutive plays for 44 yards and 19 yards to get the ball into the end zone again.

 Herbert, who threw a 51-yard TD pass to Tyron Johnson in the first half, put the Chargers up 31-28 with a scintillating 73-yard strike to Jalen Guyton, releasing the ball under heavy pressure.